NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.HttpStatisticsMetric Enum Reference

-This enumeration defines the possible HTTP statistics that can be requested during HLS, DASH or SS playback by NexPlayer™.
+This enumeration defines the possible HTTP statistics that can be requested during HLS, DASH or SS playback by NexPlayer.

 For general playback statistics or system statistics during playback, please monitor `GeneralStatisticsMetric` or `SystemStatisticsMetric` instead.